-Some home builders are opting for using steel in frames instead of timber to try and alleviate delays, though this has caused a flow-on effect creating increases in demand and cost for all other key building materials – especially steel.
+Some home builders are opting for using steel-frames instead of timber to try and alleviate delays, though this has caused a flow-on effect creating increases in demand and cost for all other key building materials – especially steel.

-Housing Industry Australia chief economist Tim Reardon said a record 146,000 new detached homes are set to be built in 2021, which is a 20% increase from last years figures.
+Housing Industry Australia chief economist Tim Reardon said a record 146,000 new detached homes are set to be built in 2021, which is a 20% increase from last year’s figures.
 This has also been influenced by the Australian government’s Home Builder scheme, low-interest rates, and population shifts to regional areas.
 The recent surge in interest rates has been predicted to stabilise the housing market volatility going forth.

 How this is impacting G.J.
-Gardner home builds
+Gardner Home’s builds

 Regardless of the size of the building firm, no one is immune to these issues.
-That is why at G.J.
-Gardner Homes we have been working to minimise the impact of these issues on our valued clients.
+That is why G.J.
+Gardner Homes have been working to minimise the impact of these issues on our valued clients.
 Some ways we are ameliorating construction delays is through broadening our trade base and extending the contract build periods for all our customers.
 Moreover, we’re committed to providing accurate timelines and budgets in support of a streamlined home-building journey.